erfianugrah/markov-mail/docs/TRAINING.md

 ```

 Inspect the JSON (each node/leaf should include `type`/`feature`/`reason`).
 Keep it in `config/production/` so it’s versioned alongside the Worker.

+> Prefer automation? `npm run tree:train -- --upload` runs the exporter, Python trainer, and (optionally) uploads the resulting tree to KV in one go.
+Pass `--skip-mx` if you’re exporting features in an offline environment.

 ## 3. Upload to KV